Skip to main content

 Since 2022, GHSA and NRSF provide funding to State Highway Safety Offices (SHSOs) to develop, implement and evaluate youth active transportation safety programs with a focus on underserved and socioeconomically challenged communities.

-For 2024, Hawaii, Idaho, Maryland and Oregon are partnering with community-based organizations to promote safe walking, bicycling and scooter riding practices that can be replicated by other states.
+In 2024, Hawaii, Idaho, Maryland and Oregon partnered with community-based organizations to promote safe walking, bicycling and scooter riding practices that can be replicated by other states.

 Speed Management Pilot Project